tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 hero_caption: Minority Report (2002)
 ---

 I once worked for a client where I was the only Designer on the team and the only female involved in building the product.
 The client was obsessed with integrating ‘social.’
-Despite my general dislike of arbitrary social functions, they were adamant that it had to happen so I moved ahead with creating a heart icon to represent a ‘Like’ function.
+Despite my general dislike of arbitrary social functions, they were adamant it had to happen so I moved ahead with creating a heart icon to represent a ‘Like’ function.
 It was a small piece of a much larger UI redesign so I assumed it would be glossed over and I could focus on fighting the bigger battles.

 I tested various animations for the action and a few hours later, the heart icon was axed by a developer.
-When further questioned, I found out that someone on the team decided it was *too feminine* (i.e. too tied to our emotions) and that a man wouldn’t want to click on it.
+When further questioned, I found out that someone on the team decided it was *too feminine* (i.e. too tied to our emotions) and a man wouldn’t want to click on it.

 <figure>
 	<img src="/img/post/01-02thematrix.jpg">